inkyvoxel/social-links/README.md

 # Social Links

-An extremely simple landing page for social links.
+A simple HTML landing page template for social links.

+You can view a demo [here](https://inkyvoxel.github.io/social-links/).